basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

-[[Conflict resolution]] in Riak can be difficult because it involves reasoning about concurrency, [[eventual consistency]], [[siblings|Vector Clocks#Siblings]], and other issues that other databases don't require you to take into account.
+[[Conflict resolution]] in Riak can be difficult because it involves reasoning about concurrency, [[eventual consistency]], [[siblings|Vector Clocks#Siblings]], and other issues that many other databases don't require you to take into account.

 One of the core purposes behind Data Types is to relieve developers using Riak of the burden of producing data convergence at the